PeterFogh/dvc_dask_use_case/README.md

     1. `dvc run -d split_train_test.py -d conf.py -d remote://ahsoka/dvc_dask_use_case/Posts.tsv -o remote://ahsoka/dvc_dask_use_case/Posts-test.tsv -o remote://ahsoka/dvc_dask_use_case/Posts-train.tsv -f split_train_test.dvc python split_train_test.py`
     1. `dvc run -d featurization.py -d conf.py -d remote://ahsoka/dvc_dask_use_case/Posts-train.tsv -d remote://ahsoka/dvc_dask_use_case/Posts-test.tsv -o remote://ahsoka/dvc_dask_use_case/matrix-train.p -o remote://ahsoka/dvc_dask_use_case/matrix-test.p -f featurization.dvc python featurization.py`
     1. `dvc run -d train_model.py -d conf.py -d remote://ahsoka/dvc_dask_use_case/matrix-train.p -o remote://ahsoka/dvc_dask_use_case/model.p -f train_model.dvc python train_model.py`
-    1. ` dvc run -d evaluate.py -d conf.py -d remote://ahsoka/dvc_dask_use_case/model.p -d remote://ahsoka/dvc_dask_use_case/matrix-test.p -m eval.txt -f Dvcfile python evaluate.py`
+    1. `dvc run -d evaluate.py -d conf.py -d remote://ahsoka/dvc_dask_use_case/model.p -d remote://ahsoka/dvc_dask_use_case/matrix-test.p -m eval.txt -f Dvcfile python evaluate.py`
 1. Show DVC metrics `dvc metrics show -a`.

+## Problems with MLflow for the use case

+- **MLflow artifacts do not support our SSH setup.** `mlflow.log_artifacts()` do not support files saved on the remote server.
+Artifact files must be located at a directory shared by both the client machine and the server using the methods [described here](https://www.mlflow.org/docs/latest/tracking.html#supported-artifact-stores).
+Read https://github.com/mlflow/mlflow/issues/572#issuecomment-427718078 for more details on the problem. **However, we can circumvent this problem using `dask` to executed the MLflow run on the remote server.
+Thereby, both the client and the MLflow tracking server has not problem reading and writing to the same folder, as the they are executed on the same machine.**